Frequently asked questions

 In exchange for giving you a Cashout today, we receive a share of your home’s future value.
 Typically, this share is equal to about 2x the percentage of your home’s value that you get as a Cashout payment.

-Importantly, your payoff amount can often be less than the 20% share in this example.
+Importantly, your Closeout amount can often be less than the 20% share in this example.
 That’s because you’ll never pay more than the maximum annual rate—generally 19.99% in most states.
-In other words, no matter how quickly you pay off the Cashout or how much your home’s value increases, you’ll never owe more than this amount.*
+In other words, no matter how quickly you settle the Cashout or how much your home’s value increases, you’ll never owe more than this amount.*

-When it’s time to calculate your payoff amount, we use the following formula:
+When it’s time to calculate your Closeout amount, we use the following formula:

 Your Final Home Value × JGW’s Share*

-Your Maximum Payoff Amount (based on the Maximum Annualized Cost).
+Your Maximum Closeout Amount (based on the Rate Cap).

 This structure provides clarity and predictability, helping you plan with confidence.
 You’ll always pay the lesser of the two amounts.